gh-rboliveira/monolog-telegram/README.md

 /**
-* Optionally you can pass second paramater such as a object **/
+* Optionally you can pass second parameter such as a object **/
 $log->info('user just logged in !',['user'=>$user]);